kiandalevillareal/expense-tracker/README.md

 ## Demo

-A live demo of the application can be found
+A live demo of the application can be found here: https://kiandalevillareal.github.io/expense-tracker/

 ## Features